What happened to the old site?!

 Won’t that take, like, forever?

-Actually, no. According to my calculations I should be up to “present day” in about 10 years, max.
+Actually, no. According to my calculations I should be up to “present day” in about 10-15 years.

 Why do you do this?

-Because it’s fun, educational and I have no sex life.
-No, really, I love research and I like to have long-term projects.
+Because it’s fun!
+I love research and I like to have long-term projects.
 And basically because I once looked for a site just like this when trying to research an article, and found that it didn’t exist.